leonadkr/gtkrun/README.md

 ### Run
 Just run `gtkrun` when you are in X or Wayland (not tested).
 You can add some options, `gtkrun --help` will show them.

 At start the program scans the cache file (if `no-cache` is not set) and the environment variable `$PATH` for binary directories.
-In cache directory it creates cache files: One of them (`stored`) contains the list of recently executed commands, it is a simple text file, you can modify it freely.
+In cache directory it creates cache files.
+One of them (`com.list`) contains the list of recently executed commands, it is a simple text file, you can modify it freely.
 The second cache file (`env.cache`) includes data from `$PATH`, you can not modify it, but freely remove, it will be created at next start.

 ### Dialog
 Start typing and the program will complete your command: